-An estimated 62% of the interviewed B2B marketers agree that intent data improves their nurturing and personalization workflows.
-Despite this, only 25% of B2B organizations are actively using buyer intent data to improve their targeting, meaning that those who integrate this data methodology early on will have an upper hand against their competitors.
+That said, only 25% of B2B organizations actively use buyer intent data to improve their targeting, meaning that those who integrate this methodology early on will have the upper hand against their competitors.

-Let's touch on the meaning of intent data, its most notorious applications and traits, and how it has transformed B2B sales for good.
+Let's touch on the meaning of intent data, its most useful applications and traits, and how it has transformed sales for good.

 What Is Intent Data?